Everything you need to know about health and driving

 Furthermore, there are important financial points to consider.
 You could, for example, face a fine of up to £1,000 if you don’t tell the DVLA about a health condition that could affect your ability to control a vehicle.
 If your insurer asks if you have notified the DVLA of any medical conditions that may affect your driving, it’s important you answer honestly.

-Any restriction on your driving will vary depending on the nature and severity of your illness or injury, but we’ve rounded up some of the most common.
+Any restriction on your driving will vary depending on the nature and severity of your illness or injury, but we’ve rounded up some of the most common restrictions below.

 Can I drive while wearing a cast?

-You’ll need to check with your doctor to confirm if you are able to drive and, if not, how long these restrictions will last.
+You’ll need to check with your doctor to confirm if you are able to drive.
+If not, you’ll want to know how long these restrictions will last.
 You’ll also need to tell the DVLA if a broken limb means you’re unable to drive for more than three months.

 Epilepsy and seizures